How to establish an open-source program

 • A "Should we open-source this project?" guide that provides a framework for deciding whether or not a candidate project should be open-sourced.
 This guide could be structured as a flowchart, set of questions, or list of considerations.

-• A setup checklist that includes all of the work items a team needs to complete before and after the launch of an open-sourced project.
+• A setup checklist that includes all of the work items a team needs to complete before and after the launching an open-sourced project.
 This list should include acquiring approval to open-source the project, code reviews to ensure sensitive data is removed before the project goes live, a trademark or open-source project search to ensure there isn't a naming conflict, and so on.

-• A contact list for key people in your organization that may need to be contacted in case direct support from the maintainers is required.
+• A contact list for key people in your organization that might need to be contacted in case direct support from the maintainers is required.
 This list should include people from software security, site security, legal, public relations, and so on.

 • A link to a starter repository that can be cloned as a starting point.
 It should contain a sample README, license, code of conduct, contributing guide, and any other supporting files every open-source project from your company needs to have.
 It shouldn't contain anything you wouldn't want accidentally pushed to a public audience.